danangadita91/Praktikum04/README.md

         else (diskon=total*0);
 	GT=total-diskon;
 ```
-Berikut Pseudo_Code :
+Berikut Pseudo-Code :
 ```
 Pseudo-Code :
 1. kode :....
-2. if kode>4 then goto no 1, else no 7
+2. if kode>4 then goto no 1, else no 9
 3. jumlah : ....
 4. total=jumlah*harga
 5. if (total>=1000000) (diskon=total*0.1)